velopert/redux-pender/README.md

 ## Contributing

-Contributions, questions, pull requests are all welcomed.
+Contributions, questions and pull requests are all welcomed.

 ## License